dret/lectures/geoint-2017/README.md

-# Putting Microservice Architecture into Practice through APIs
+# API Strategy and Design for Geospatial Data and Services

-## La Jolla, California, June 1, 2017
+## Tutorial at [GEOINT 2017](http://geoint2017.com/), San Antonio, TX, June 4, 2017

 ### License